Nathu03/Syntax-Genie/README.md

 Strategies for optimizing PHP applications for performance.

-•	Code profiling: Use profiling tools such as Xdebug to examine code execution times and memory utilization in order to pinpoint bottlenecks.
+•	Code profiling: Use profiling tools such as Xdebug to examine code execution times and memory utilization to pinpoint bottlenecks.

 •	Mechanisms of Caching: Use opcode caching, such as OPCache, to cache precompiled script bytecode and eliminate the need to parse the script for each request.